yaoyuhan/search_quasars/README.md

 # search_quasars
-This repo is about our search for quasars behind M31 from PTF survey
+This repo is about our search for quasars behind M31 from PTF survey.